systemsguide/systemsguide.github.io/docs/challenges.md

 ### Sysmedicalism
 Sysphobia is also applied selectively to systems by some on the basis of medical diagnosis - excluding them from communities, support, and insisting they do not fit under the plural umbrella.
-Recommendations for diagnosis of and the impacts of DID are changing slowly, and practice even slower - diagnosis criteria excludes many system configurations and systems not in distress, forced integration is still widespread, and a DID diagnosis is still a common blocker for voluntary medical procedures and asylum discharges.
+Recommendations for diagnosis of and the impacts of DID are changing slowly, and practice even slower - diagnosis criteria excludes many system configurations and systems not in distress, forced merging is still widespread, and a DID diagnosis is still a common blocker for voluntary medical procedures and asylum discharges.
 As a result, sysmedicalism pushes out and shames a large portion of systems by insisting that plurality is objectively observable, and that only a select few are capable of doing the observing.
 In practice, this resembles transmedicalism, where trans people are excluded for lacking a gender dysphoria diagnosis, or undergoing medical intervention.